Michaelosafo/U.S-Shooting-Report/README.md

 ## Overview

-This dashboard provides insights into police shooting deaths in the United States, aiming to increase transparency and accountability.
+This Report provides insights into police shooting deaths in the United States, aiming to increase transparency and accountability.

 ## Key Findings